kl782/eld-api/README.md

-# eld-api
+# Flask API for Electoral Divisions
-who knows what the future holds??? -- a flask API for electoral divisions (will update)
+Find out what your GRC is based on your postal code